 Line 9.
 Enter all states in which the organization operated gaming during the tax year.
-If the organization needs more space, use Schedule O (Form 990) or an attachment to Form 990-EZ.
+If the organization needs more space, use Part IV.

 Line 9a.
 Check "Yes" only if the organization is licensed or otherwise registered to operate gaming in each state listed on line 9.